Apology Not Accepted

 It's an important question, because we want to be people of healing, and because we don't want to live in a world of bullies.

 But there's a problem with the question.
-The problem is in the world we.
+The problem is in the word we.

 It's standard behavior of our bully-enabling culture to always put the bullies at the center.
 It's standard behavior to only worry about healing a bully's wounds, to only worry that the bully might be in danger, to answer calls to protect a bully's victims by admonishing that we first make sure that in doing so we don't forget to defend the bully.
 And this is to be expected in a supremacist land.
 Supremacism is hateful, but it's the reflexive instinct to accommodate supremacist hatred that makes a culture supremacist.

 We can make a world where healing is more likely.
 We can't force broken people to do the work of repair on their own spirits and minds.
-It's just that doing so isn't possible; it's not our place to claim.
+It's not just that doing so isn't possible; it's not our place to do so.

 How do we heal the fascist bully? is the wrong question.
 The right one is how can we make it more likely they would heal themselves?
-We'll never get there by trying to accommodate the bully in them, the inhuman part of them that they have tied to their identity.
+We'll never get there by trying to accommodate the bully in them, the inhuman thing to which they have tied their identity.
 If we're trying to heal bullies, then we're aligning with them on that matter.
 Even to the extent that bullies are also often victims of bullying, we're not trying to heal or protect the bully in them, but the person in them.

 The way to heal bullies is to stop trying to heal bullies.
 Protect people from bullies instead.

-The answer to healing bullies is to work for a world that doesn't coddle bullies—in fact to make a world that refuses to accept bullying and minimizes bullies.
+The answer to the question how to heal bullies? is to work for a world that doesn't coddle bullies—in fact to make a world that refuses to accept bullying and minimizes bullies.
 Make a world that says unacceptable to unacceptable behavior, and celebrates those who stop.
 Make a world that says apology not accepted to people who are not sorry, and celebrates those who are willing to do the real work of repentance.

 We can create a world that values healing, but we can’t force those who would rather have brokenness to take the treatment.

-We can create a world that values mental health, but we can't change a person's mind for them.
+We can create a world that fosters healthy minds, but we can't change a person's mind for them.

 We can leave the path open to redemption, but we can’t walk it for them.